No Longer Abused:

 In Twenty-One 60-minute moduleS, Author/abuse survivor Kim O'Hara will be joined by authors/fellow survivors who will co-facilitate from their books.
-These women additionally share a story of abuse, denial, neglect or work in a field of healing people recovering from abuse.
+Many of these women share a story of abuse, denial, neglect or work in a field of healing people recovering from abuse.

-Sessions 1-16 are now all available on line to view below.
+All 21 Sessions are all available on line to view below.

 I am so glad you found this safe teaching space where twice a month for 21 weeks I will collaborate with a Guest Author and Expert to teach on the phases of coming out of abuse denial outlined in my book.